CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md

       ```sh
       AccountEndpoint=<CosmosDB Endpoint>;AccountKey=<CosmosDB Key>;Database=<CosmosDB Database>.
       ```
+   > The <CosmosDB Endpoint> is the endpoint URI.
+You can get this value from the Azure portal.
+Navigate to your Azure Cosmos DB account.
+Open the Overview pane and        copy the URI value.

    > In the **Partition key** field, enter the value **_``/foodGroup``_**.

    > In the **Collection Throughput** field, enter the value **``11000``**. *Note: we will reduce this to 400 RU/s after the data has been imported*.